 In the summer, if you keep your light on and window open you are almost guaranteed to get some fluttering visitors.
 Moths, in particular, are notorious for being attracted to light, but what lures them in?
 Surprisingly, the exact reason as to why moths are attracted to light has not been definitively answered and there are not a lot of hard facts.
 However, there are a number of theories as to why moths are “drawn to the flame”.

 Guided by the moon

 The most prominent theory is that of transverse orientation.
-In simpler words, the moths may keep a fixed angle with the moon to orient themselves so that they fly in a straight line.
+In simpler words, the moths may keep a fixed angle with the moon and the stars to orient themselves so that they fly in a straight line.
 This is a similar technique to humans using the North Star to navigate.
 However, this strategy only works when the light source is very far away.
 An artificial light seems brighter than the moon and could be mistaken for it.
 However, it is not far enough away to navigate by, which results in a spiral towards the light as the moth tries to keep a constant reference to it.

 Moths evolved when the strongest lights were emitted by celestial bodies so it could make sense that they don’t know how to deal with artificial light.
 However, it has not been proven that moths actually use transverse orientation to navigate, and if they did it would probably be just the migratory species using it, not the vast majority of small moths.